Teichlab/celltypist/README.md

 ```bash
 celltypist --indata /path/to/input/file --model Immune_All_Low.pkl --outdir /path/to/outdir
 ```
 You can add a different model to be used in the `--model` option.
-If the `--model` is not provided, Celltypist will by default use the `Immune_All_Low.pkl` model.
+If the `--model` is not provided, CellTypist will by default use the `Immune_All_Low.pkl` model.
 The output directory will be set to the current working directory if `--outdir` is not specified.

 If your input file is in a gene-by-cell format (genes as rows and cells as columns), add the `--transpose-input` option.
 ```bash
 celltypist --indata /path/to/input/file --model Immune_All_Low.pkl --outdir /path/to/outdir --transpose-input
 ```
 If the input is provided in the `.mtx` format, you will also need to specify the `--gene-file` and `--cell-file` options as the files containing names of genes and cells, respectively.
-Other options that control the output files of Celltypist include `--prefix` which adds a custom prefix and `--xlsx` which merges the output files into one xlsx table.
+Other options that control the output files of CellTypist include `--prefix` which adds a custom prefix and `--xlsx` which merges the output files into one xlsx table.
 Check `celltypist --help` for more details.

 ### 2.5.
 Celltyping based on Scanpy h5ad data
 See `1.6.` for the requirement of the Scanpy expression data.